MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

 \subsection{Visualizing \ours{} Representations}

 To gain deeper insights on what \ours{} has learned in its representations, we adopt Grad-CAM~\cite{selvaraju-gradcam2017} to visualize the spatiotemporal regions that contribute the most to the classification decisions on UCF101.
-In short, Grad-CAM works by flowing the gradients of a target class into the final conv layer to produce a coarse localization map highlighting the important regions responsible for the prediction.
-To avoid overwriting weights in finetuning, we freeze the self-supervised pretrained weights of \ours{} and RGB-only and train a linear classifier on top for visualization.

-We show visualization for \ours{} and RGB-only in Fig.~\ref{fig:gradcam}.
-First, we observe that the representation learned by \ours{} focuses more on the ``motion-sensitive'' regions (\ie, regions where object motion likely occur).
-For example, in A-1 (A indexing column, 1 indexing row), \ours{} makes the correct prediction of ``PommelHorse'' by focusing its attention on the person carrying out the motion.
-The RGB-only model, on the other hand, incorrectly predicted ``ParallelBars'' as it finds ``bar-like'' straight lines in the background.
-This common pattern can also be observed in other examples, like A-2 (RGB-only model predicts ``BlowDryHair'' after finding hair textures) and A-3 (RGB-only model confuses ice with water surface).
-Furthermore, we can observe another type of behavior in B-3 and C-3.
+As shown in Fig.~\ref{fig:gradcam}, we observe that the representation learned by \ours{} focuses more on the ``motion-sensitive'' regions (\ie, regions where object motion likely occur).
+For example, in col-1, \ours{} makes the correct prediction of ``PommelHorse'' by focusing its attention on the person carrying out the motion.
+The Visual-only model, on the other hand, incorrectly predicted ``ParallelBars'' as it finds ``bar-like'' straight lines in the background.
+This pattern can also be observed in col-2 (Visual-only model predicts ``BlowDryHair'' after finding hair textures).
+Furthermore, we can observe another type of behavior in col-3.
 In both examples, the background scenes (gym) are associated with many fine-grained action classes (different gym activities), our model is able to distinguish them by focusing on the actual motion pattern.
 The baseline, instead, gets confused as it focuses too much on the background.

-Finally, we present some failure cases in the last row of Fig.~\ref{fig:gradcam}.
-For example, in A-4 \ours{} correctly focuses on the right motion region (fingers), but confuses the finger motion of ``Knitting'' with ``Typing''.
-Similar patterns can also be seen in B-4 and C-4.
+Finally, we present a failure case in the last column where \ours{} correctly focuses on the right motion region (fingers), but confuses the finger motion of ``Knitting'' with ``Typing''.